sccherry/close-ticket-test/README.md

 A repo to test [Github's automatic ticket closing feature](https://help.github.com/en/articles/closing-issues-using-keywords)

 1. PR merges directly into master and has the keywords in the PR description.
+2. PR merges directly into master and has the keywords in the PR comment.